kprokofi/light-weight-face-anti-spoofing/README.md

 You can use LCC FASD without doing this at all, but it seems to enhance performance, so I recommend doing this.
 To train or evaluate on CASIA CEFA you just need to download it.
 Reader for this dataset supports not only RGB modality, but depth and IR too.
 Nevertheless, it's not the purpose of this project.
 ### Configuration file
 The script for training and inference uses a configuration file.
-This is default [configuration file]().
+This is default [configuration file](./configs/config.py).
 You need to specify paths to datasets.
 Training pipeline supports following methods, which you can switch on and tune hyperparams while training:
 * RSC - representation self challenging, applied before global average pooling. p, b - quantile and probability applying it on image in current batch
 * aug - advanced augmentation, appropriate value for type is 'cutmix' or 'mixup. lambda = BetaDistribution(alpha, beta), cutmix_prob - probability of applying cutmix on image.
-...
-* ...
+* loss - there are available two possible losses: 'amsoftmax' with 'cos','arcos','cross_enropy' margins and 'soft_triple' with different number of inner classes.
+For more details about this soft loss see in [paper](https://arxiv.org/pdf/1909.05235.pdf)
+* curves - you can specify name of the curves, then set option '--draw_graph' to True when evaulate with eval_protocol.py script
+* data_parallel - you can train your network on several GPU
+* multi_task_learning - specify whether or not to train with multitask loss
+* conv_cd - this is option to switch on central difference convolutions instead of vanilla one changing value of theta from 0
 ## Training
 To start training create config file based on the default one and run 'train.py':
 ```bash